Fiiii/fiiii/README.md

 ### 👋 Howdy I'm Fiiii

-- 💬 Ask me about AWS, Go, React, Typescript, Delivery that is easy to understand - and not easy to do
+- 💬 Ask me about AWS, GCP, Go, K8S, React, Typescript, Delivery that is easy to understand - and not easy to do
 - 😄 Pronouns: he/him

 🫡